Kharkov Governorate

-From 1765 to 1780, the Sloboda–Ukraine Governorate existed.
+From 1765 to 1780, the Sloboda Ukraine Governorate existed.
 In 1780, the Kharkov Viceroyalty was established and lasted until 1796.
 In 1835, the Viceroyalty was again reorganized into the Sloboda-Ukrainian Governorate, and from 1835 onwards, the Kharkov Governorate was formed, which existed until 1925.
 With each reorganization, the boundaries and administrative structure change significantly.
-The main state tax implementation, processing, and publishing of statistical information for the Kharkov governorate were the Kharkov Governorate Statistical Committee.
+The main state tax implementation, processing, and publishing of statistical information for the Kharkov governorate was the Kharkov Governorate Statistical Committee.

 History

-Slobozhanshchyna, with its capital in Kharkov, had become the official name of the Sloboda-Ukrainian Governorate in 1765.
-Catherine II signed a decree creating the Kharkov Viceroyalty on April 25, 1780.
+Sloboda Ukraine Governorate (1765–1780)

+After the abolition of the Cossack system in Sloboda Ukraine, Sloboda Ukraine Governorate was set up in 1765 on the former territory of the Sloboda Cossack regiments, with its capital in Kharkiv (historically known as Kharkov).
+The dissolved regiments were Kharkiv Regiment, Sumy Regiment, Okhtyrka Regiment, Izium Regiment, and Ostrogozhsk Regiment.

+Kharkov Viceroyalty (1780–1796)

+In 1780, Sloboda Ukraine Governorate was dissolved and reorganized into the Kharkov Viceroyalty in accordance with an April 25, 1780 decree signed by Catherine the Great.
 It was formed of the uezds of Akhtyrsky Uyezd, Belopolsky, Bogodukhovsky Uyezd, Valkovsky, Volchansky Uyezd, Zolochevsky, Izyumsky Uyezd, Krasnokutsky, Lebedinsky Uyezd, Miropolsky, Nedrigailovsky, Sumsky Uyezd, Kharkovsky Uyezd, Khotmyzhsky, and Chuguevsky.

+Sloboda Ukraine Governorate (1796–1835)

-The Viceroyalty was abolished in 1796, and the Sloboda-Ukrainian Governorate was re-established on the Kharkov Viceroyalty's territory, divided into 10 uezds: Akhtyrsky Uyezd, Bogodukhovsky, Valkovsky, Volchansky Uyezd, Zmievsky, Izyumsky Uyezd, Kupyansky Uyezd, Lebedinsky Uyezd, Sumsky Uyezd, and Kharkovsky Uyezd.
+All viceroyalties of the Russian Empire were abolished in 1797, and replaced again by governorates.
+As part of this reform, the Kharkov Viceroyalty was abolished in 1797, and the Sloboda Ukraine Governorate was re-established.
+It contained the former Kharkov Viceroyalty's territory, as well as several uyezds from Voronezh Governorate.
+It was divided into 10 uezds: Akhtyrsky Uyezd, Bogodukhovsky, Valkovsky, Volchansky Uyezd, Zmievsky, Izyumsky Uyezd, Kupyansky Uyezd, Lebedinsky Uyezd, Sumsky Uyezd, and Kharkovsky Uyezd.

+Kharkov Governorate (1835–1917)

-In 1835, the Sloboda-Ukrainian Governorate was abolished once more, and the Kharkov Governorate was established in its place, consisting of 11 counties.
+In 1835, Sloboda Ukraine Governorate was renamed to Kharkov Governorate.
+It consisted of eleven uyezds.
 In the same year, the Kharkov Governorate was incorporated to the Little Russian Governor-General.
 The Governor-residence General was originally in Poltava but has been in Kharkov since 1837.
 By 1856, the governorate had grown to 13 counties, and the final administrative division had been established.
 Kharkov was the seat of the Orthodox Kharkov Diocese and the Kharkov Educational District, as well as the judicial authority for the governorates of Kharkov, Kursk, Voronezh, Oryol, Yekaterinoslav, and Tambov, and the Kharkov Military District administration from 1864 to 1888.
-The governorate's territory was excluded from the "Pale of Settlement".
+The governorate's territory was excluded from the Pale of Settlement.
 Nevertheless, Jews were permitted to visit Kharkov during the fairs.